 Rob Zombie was first known as the lead vocals of White Zombie which actually sounds similar to his later songs minus the gimmicks.
 One example is the song Thunder Kiss ’65 which is from the early White Zombie album titled “La Sexocristo: Devil Music Volume 1″.
 Rob Zombie’s song has a more industrial metal and electronica combined sound to it with matching horror or shock rock imagery.
 Continue reading

-March 5, 2014 is a special for me and for most people who lived on the mid-90′s which is my college years.
+March 5, 2014 is a very special date for me and for most people who lived on the mid-90′s which is my college years.
 Korn and White Zombie were the main feature on MTV’s Headbangers Ball and on Beavis and Butthead.
 Maybe most of younger ones doesn’t know the significance of Korn and White Zombie in the scene, they revolutionized (or modernized) Metal and brought Metal to the mainstream.
 Some might think this was a wrong move from them ‘coz these two juggernauts of Nu Metal have a very strong underground fan base before they became “Rock Stars”.
-Continue reading

 Whenever I go back to my hometown I always forget to take a single photo of where I grew up.
 I always finish a photo project or a video project but regretfully forget to snap a photo of the greatest thing in my childhood.
 This place always gives me a sense of solace.
 I don’t feel rushed and stressed out when I’m there.
 I can definitely kick back relax and enjoy the view or the moment.
 Maybe I can only say it because I’m on vacation but I really feel that there’s something more to it than a feeling of nostalgia.
 Now that I’m a Dad myself I’m glad to have introduce to my daughter Kirsten Jae the place where I played, got dirty, broke a bone, bitten by a dog, climbed, fell and got scolded.
 Continue reading